Table of Contents

 Do not be embarrassed to get help from any source as you may find that if you catch the problem early on you will make a full recovery a lot sooner than if you tried to keep it totally to yourself.

 Here are a few other sources of help.

 I would like to extend my thanks to No Panic for their support to me over the years and now their support to this web site.

 “No Panic” is a totally voluntary charity, whose aims are to aid the relief and rehabilitation of those people suffering from Panic Attacks, Phobias, Obsessive/Compulsive Disorders, other related anxiety Disorders, including Tranquilliser withdrawal, and to provide support to sufferers and their families and or carers.

-If you register as a member - current cost is £10 per year - then you will receive a bi-monthly Newsletters, have the opportunity of joining one of their recovery groups and receive a Contact list so you can write to / call other sufferers.
+If you register as a member – current cost is £25 per year (price correct as of Sep 2018) – then you will receive newsletters, have the opportunity of joining one of their recovery groups and receive a Contact list so you can write to / call other sufferers.

-I have been a member of "No Panic" since 1996 and totally support their charity having spoken to them on various occasion and completed their "Recovery Group".
+I used to be a member of “No Panic” and totally support their charity having spoken to them on various occasion and completed their “Recovery Group”.

-Visit the "No Panic" Web site at: www.nopanic.org.uk or contact them at:
+Visit the “No Panic” Web site at: https://www.nopanic.org.uk to contact them direct.

 Registered Charity Number 1018184

 OCD-UK is the leading charity for people who are affected by Obsessive-Compulsive Disorder (OCD).